thearticulatemagazine/vol1/content/interview/00-edboard-vandita-ruia.md

  I wanted to be a doctor since childhood, a major part of which goes to seeing my elder sister in this field who inspired me the most.

 **Q2) Since your elder sister chose this stream you must have had some idea of how college would be, so what were your expectations?
-Did they meet?**
+Were they met? **

 I didn't have expectations regarding college, although I did see myself being independent and enjoying the freedom.
 But it turned out to be exact opposite, I felt homesick almost every day.

 **Q3) How did you balance fun and studies?**

 I was studious during my first year, I didn't know how to balance.
-As a result I missed out on a lot of fun, in my opinion you should make friends and you should find balance unlike me.
+As a result I missed out on a lot of fun.
+In my opinion you should make friends and you should find balance unlike me.

 **Q4) What advice would you like to give to the new batch 2023 who is about to start this journey?**
 Don't have too many expectations, they would break.
 Also try to have a lot of friends so that you can go to anyone whenever you feel low.
 But you should study conceptually that too from day 1, find a balance.